ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 **Self-hosting**

-When self-hosting a foundation model, it is essential to account for the energy consumption of inference operations, including any open-source interfaces and the specialised hardware required to support these services.
+When self-hosting a foundation model, organisations must account for the energy consumption of inference operations, including any open-source interfaces and the specialised hardware required to support these services.
+This includes not only the direct energy use of GPUs/CPUs during inference but also the overhead of maintaining on-premises or private cloud infrastructure, such as cooling, power distribution, and data storage.

 [Click here to see a worked example of estimating usage emissions for a server.](/technology-categories/lifecycle/example/server#usage-carbon-emissions)